-- d.
-The location of the ADU will allow access to adequate water and sewer services. - e.
-ADU is a detached, new construction unit. - F. Adequate Public Facilities.
+- c.
+The ADU is a maximum of sixteen (16) feet in height; and - d.
+The location of the ADU will allow access to adequate water and sewer services. and will not impact traffic flow or public safety. - e.
+ADU is a detached, new construction unit. - EH.
+Adequate Public Facilities.
 Adequate public facilities (including water and sewer) and utilities for the ADU must be available or made available at the time of development and shall be sized in accordance with applicable codes.
 Local agencies with jurisdiction over utilities must provide utilities for the ADU at the time of development. - Local agencies with jurisdiction over utilities shall determine whether a new or separate utility connection is required to be installed directly between a newly constructed ADU and the utility.
 An ADU that is created within the proposed space of a single-family dwelling or existing space of a single-family dwelling or accessory structure shall not require a new or separate utility connection. - 2.
 The County of San Diego Health and Human Services Department must approve any private sewage disposal system that is required under this chapter. - 3.
 The City must obtain a "will serve" letter from all local agencies with jurisdiction over utilities for the ADU prior to the issuance of a building permit for the construction of the ADU.

-G. Public Facilities and Utilities Fees.
+Gł.
+Public Facilities and Utilities Fees.

-- 1. The City does not assess utilities fees or capacity charges. - All public facilities fees required by this chapter shall be proportionate to the burden of the ADU on the public facility, shall be based upon the size of the primary dwelling unit, and shall not exceed the reasonable cost of providing the service.
+- 1. The City does not assess utilities fees or capacity charges. - 2.
+All public facilities fees required by this chapter shall be proportionate to the burden of the ADU on the public facility, shall be based upon the size of the primary dwelling unit, and shall not exceed the reasonable cost of providing the service.
 No public facilities fees shall be imposed on ADUs smaller than 750 square feet. - 3.
-All public facilities fees required by this chapter shall be paid prior to the issuance of any building permit required for the construction of the ADU. - H. Rental or Sale of ADU.
+All public facilities fees required by this chapter shall be paid prior to the issuance of any building permit required for the construction of the ADU. - J. Owner Occupancy and Owner Applicant.
+The property owner of the parcel shall be the permit applicant for the ADU.
+For ADU applications received prior to January 1, 2020, or on or after January 1, 2025, the property owner shall be living on the premises at the time of the application and approval and shall continuously reside on premises in either the primary dwelling or the ADU.
+There is no owner occupancy requirement for ADU applications received on or after January 1, 2020 and before January 1, 2025.
+The ADU may be rented but not for less than 31 days.
+The ADU may not be sold separately from the primary dwelling unit.
+An ADU may be approved and built at the same time as the primary dwelling unit is approved and constructed.
+This section shall not apply to Junior ADUs. - H. Rental or Sale of ADU.
 The ADU may be rented for terms 30 days or longer.
 The ADU may not be sold separately from the primary dwelling unit except when pursuant to Government Code Section 66341.
 An ADU may be approved and built at the same time as the primary dwelling unit is approved and constructed.
-This section shall not apply to Junior ADUs. - I. Occupancy.
-The maximum occupancy of the ADU shall conform to the latest adopted California Building Code and in conformance with residential standards as adopted by the Zoning Ordinance.
+This section shall not apply to Junior ADUs. - Occupancy.
+The maximum occupancy of the ADU shall conform to the latest adopted California Building Code and in conformance with residential standards as adopted by the Zoning Ordinance. - L. Siting.
+The location and design of the ADU shall not significantly impact the parking of adjacent properties.

-J. Parking.
+JM.
+Parking.